neverix/rlhf-trojan-2024-cod/README.md

 ListView: -10.10
 ```
 * Model 5 is influenced the most by random tokens.
 That would be the case if it saw many tokens.
-* Head 16 in Layer 0 seems to be really salient.
+* Head 0 in Layer 16 seems to be really salient.
 Evil head?
+* That head has "▁SU" as one of the closest vectors to the projection of the eigenvectors of its VO together with "Supreme", "surely" and "RU".
+Wishful thinking?